anthonymike180/Massachusetts-Hospital-PowerBI-Report/README.md

-# Hospital Power BI Report
+# Massachusetts Hospital Power BI Report
 A comprehensive Power BI dashboard project designed to analyze and visualize hospital data.
 This project demonstrates how healthcare organizations can leverage data-driven insights to improve patient care, optimize operations, and support decision-making.

 ## Tools Used